graezykev/designgreat/README.md

 - Ensure you are using Node 22 (`nvm use`).
 - Clear caches with `pnpm clean && pnpm install` if installations fail.
-- Verify local linting with `pnpm xo --verbose` when ESLint output is unclear.
 - When in doubt, regenerate Husky hooks via `pnpm prepare`.

 Happy shipping!